 When it comes to breeding, the camels have a baby version that’s not rideable or interactable.
 You can breed camels in Minecraft by feeding them cacti, which sounds like a weird mechanic but is realistic.

-Moreover, cats are also immune from fall damage in Minecraft, making them a great partner for extended adventures.
+Moreover, cats are also immune to fall damage in Minecraft, making them a great partner for extended adventures.
 You can even get random gift loot from them if you tame cats in Minecraft.
 But to obtain the gift, the cat must be able to touch and sleep close to you.

 In Minecraft, cods are a type of fish that spawn only in the oceans.
 The cod fish usually generates in a group of 3-7 mobs and can be killed to obtain edible raw cod.
 A cod can’t survive outside water and dies even in cauldron water and waterlogged leaves and other blocks.